X.com (bank): History

 Musk commented in a 1999 interview with CBS MarketWatch: "I think we're at the third stage now where people are ready to use the Internet as their main financial repository."

 In January 1999, Musk sold his company Zip2 to Compaq.
 A month later, Musk invested about $12 million into co-founding X.com in March 1999 with Harris Fricker, Christopher Payne, and Ed Ho.
 Fricker worked with Musk when Musk was an intern at the Bank of Nova Scotia, Payne was a friend of Fricker, and Ho was an engineer at Silicon Graphics and executive at Zip2.
 The company was initially run from a house before moving to an office in Palo Alto.

 Due to conflict on how to run the company, Musk fired Fricker five months after X.com had started, and the other two co-founders, Payne and Ho left consequently.

 X.com officially launched on December 7, 1999, with former Intuit CEO Bill Harris serving as the inaugural CEO.
 Within two months, X.com attracted over 200,000 signups.

 In January 2000, it was discovered that a security flaw allowed users of X.com who had the account number and bank routing number of any other bank account, even at other banks, could move money from that other account to their own and withdraw it.
 The problem existed for a month before it was discovered and corrected.

 In March 2000, X.com merged with its competitor Confinity, a software company also based in Palo Alto which had developed an easy payment system named PayPal.
-The new company took PayPal's name.
+The new company continued as X.com, though later took PayPal's name.
 Musk was its biggest shareholder and was appointed as its CEO.
 Started in 1998, PayPal enabled users with PalmPilots to send money to each other through the devices' infrared ports.
 Subsequently, PayPal developed to allow users to send money using email and the web.

 In September 2000, when Musk was in Australia for a honeymoon trip, the X.com board voted for a change of CEO from Musk to Peter Thiel, the co-founder of Confinity due to mismanagement on Musk's part.
-In June 2001, the x.com domain was changed to PayPal.com.
+In June 2001, the X.com domain was changed to PayPal.com.